springmeyer/node-addon-env-debug/README.md

 Testcase for how process.env works in Node.js across platforms.

-This testcase asks the questions:
+This testcase asks the question:

-  - Can environment variables be set by modifying `process.env` at startup and does this work so that C-land code that calls `getenv` will see the environment setting?
+> Can you set environment variables by modifying `process.env` at startup such that that C-land code that calls `getenv` will see the environment setting?

 This impacts both node-addons that might bind libraries that call `getenv` or might themselves need to respond to values in the environment.